-More than 150 children — including Debby — received more than a backpack at a birthday party for kids in Zambia.
-Inside they discovered an insect-repelling blanket, hygiene supplies, washcloths, soap, a toothbrush and toothpaste, and school supplies, including crayons, pens, pencils, a pencil sharpener, and an eraser.
+Over 150 children received more than a backpack at a birthday party for kids in Zambia.
+Inside their Promise Packs, one of several types of World Vision kits, they discovered an insect-repelling blanket, hygiene supplies, washcloths, soap, a toothbrush and toothpaste, and school supplies, including crayons, pens, pencils, a pencil sharpener, and an eraser.

-It started when the couple attended a World Vision kit event in Orange County — one of nearly 300 such events that take place each year across the country.
+It started when the couple attended a World Vision kit event.
+Nearly 300 such events take place each year across the country.
 At these events, participants assemble kits with school or hygiene supplies and write a care letter of encouragement to the person who will receive it — in this case, Kenser, Debby, and their friends.
 Assembling kits is a great way for a church or a group to reach out to a hurting world in a meaningful way.
 Best of all, it’s something families can do together.

 2. Next, they chose Promise Packs from several types of World Vision kits: